maximelafarie/maximelafarie/README.md

-An IPv6 packet is walking out of the house.
-He goes nowhere. 🤡
+What's the object-oriented way to become wealthy?
+Inheritance 🤡